ve-i-uj/enki/README.md

 <a name="vscode"><h3>Configuring VSCode</h3></a>

 Below is an example of a workspace settings file for VSCode to work with "assets".
-The sequence to save the file in VSCode is: "Open Folder" --> "Sava Workspace As" --> Copy the config content to the workspace file
+The sequence to save the file in VSCode is: "Open Folder" --> "Save Workspace As" --> Copy the config content to the workspace file

 <details>
 <summary>assets/.vscode/kbengine_demos_assets.code-workspace</summary>